department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 > *"I have been told by one of my primary care doctors...diagnosed with fibromyalgia, but I don't see it in my problem list...So it might be somewhere in my medical records that he said I had it...If they didn't actually comb through the records and look for it...you can't just search by typing a word.
 I may get denied saying that there's no medical record that this is something you have" (p8).*

 A participant said that they would **encourage others to apply even if your condition isn't on the list** because it might be added in the future.
-The VA does look at trends of medical conditions reported by Veterans and periodically revises the rules and/or presumptive conditions, as it did with the PACT Act.
+The VA may look at trends of medical conditions reported by Veterans and periodically revise the rules and/or presumptive conditions, as it did with the PACT Act.

 > *"We look at this right now and we compare it to our uncles who were in Vietnam who did not get the benefits until after they died.
 20-30 years later, now the families did [get benefits]" (p1).*

 One participant **wondered if the PACT Act benefits are any different from regular VA disability compensation**.
-The answer is "no"; the PACT Act just expands eligibility for existing benefits.
+The answer is "no"; the PACT Act expands eligibility for existing benefits.

 One participant was **concerned about filing a Supplemental Claim because they might lose their current disability rating and compensation** because the VA looks at everything again.
 One pilot participant also had this same concern.